-Jesus' other disciples, of course, stayed below, and in the meantime, a man-a father-had come to them and implored their help.
+So they meet back up with Jesus' other disciples.
+Those others, of course, had stayed below, and in the meantime, a man - a father - had come to them and implored their help.
 He wanted them to cast out the deaf and mute spirit that was afflicting his son.
+That wasn't an unreasonable request.
+After all, Jesus had earlier sent out the disciples, giving them "authority over the unclean spirits" (Mark 6:7); and, indeed, they came back from their little missionary trip reporting that "they cast out many demons" and healed "many who were sick" (Mark 6:13).

 However, much to the disappointment of the father, but to the glee of the scribes, who were there to witness it, the disciples were unable to do it.
-Our text says the scribes were arguing with the disciples-with a bit of scoffing, I can imagine.
+Our text says the scribes were arguing with the disciples - with a bit of scoffing, I can imagine.

 That's when the crowd saw Jesus and thronged him with amazement and joy.
 That's when we learn from the father's own mouth of the affliction of his son.
-He had an unclean spirit that would make the boy mute; it would seize him, throw him down to the ground, throw him into the fire or water; it would make him rigid and make him writhe on the ground; it would make him foam at the mouth and grind his teeth.
+He had an unclean spirit that would make the boy mute; it would seize him, throw him down to the ground, sometimes throwing him into fire or water; it would make him rigid and make him writhe on the ground; it would make him foam at the mouth and grind his teeth.
 Indeed, when the boy was brought to Jesus, the spirit attacked the boy in just this way, hurling him to the ground.

-And after a bit of a conversation with the boy's father, Jesus cast out the unclean spirit and ordered him never to return.
+But after a bit of a conversation with the boy's father, Jesus cast out the unclean spirit and ordered him never to return.
 The boy was restored.
+Jesus, true God, did what His disciples could not.
+And that troubled the disciples, and challenged their faith.